 - Erich Seamon

 Hi – my name is Erich Seamon.
-I’m quantitative climatologist and data scientist – and currently a postdoctoral fellow @ the University of Idaho’s Institute for Modeling, Collaboration, and Innovation (http://imci.uidaho.edu).
+I’m quantitative climatologist and data scientist – and currently a research scientist @ the University of Idaho’s Institute for Modeling, Collaboration, and Innovation (http://imci.uidaho.edu).
 My research focus is on the use of machine learning and spatiotemporal methods to explore associations of climate with differing facets of society – including agriculture and health.
 I regularly build ML predictive models (linear/multivariate regression, logistic regression, naïve bayes, support vector machines, decision trees/random forest, KNN, kmeans, hierarchical clustering, convolutional and long-short term memory (LTSM) neural networks) using R, python, apache spark, and tensorflow.
 My model outputs can be seen at http://erich.io/dashboards.
 I’ve worked for a number of organizations/research teams, including:

-Climate Impacts Research Consortium – presently engaged as a researcher with CIRC, working on data mining and climate impacts related to drought and agriculture (www.pnwcirc.org).
+Climate Impacts Research Consortium – Engaged as a researcher with CIRC as a PhD student, working on data mining and climate impacts related to drought and agriculture (www.pnwcirc.org).
 CIRC is one of nine NOAA RISA teams that are exploring climate impact issues.

 University of Idaho – worked from 2011-2018 as an environmental data manager for a 20M USDA climate change funded research team, Regional Approaches to Climate Change for Pacific Northwest Agriculture (http://reacchpna.org)